syncfusion-content/maui-docs/MAUI/DataForm/localization.md

     ![addition-of-default-resource-file-of-maui-dataform-into-resources-folder](images/localization/addition-of-default-resource-file-of-maui-dataform-into-resources-folder.png)

 2. Select `Add` and then `NewItem`.
-3. In Add New Item wizard, select the Resource File option and name the filename as `DataFormLocalization.<culture name>.resx.` For example, give the name as `DataFormLocalization.fr.resx` for French culture.
+3. In `Add New Item` wizard, select the `Resource File` option and name the filename as `DataFormLocalization.<culture name>.resx.` For example, give the name `DataFormLocalization.fr.resx` for French culture.

     ![shows-the-name-of-resource-file-to-be-added-for-maui-dataform](images/localization/shows-the-name-of-resource-file-to-be-added-for-maui-dataform.png)